Online shopping is safer with a credit card because it gives you more protection than a debit card.

 Most credit card fraud can be prevented by following some simple rules.

-- Never give out your card details in response to unsolicited phone calls or emails - if you need to give your banking information or credit card information for any offers, this should trigger alarm bells.
+- Never give out your card details in response to unsolicited phone calls or emails.
+If you need to give your banking information or credit card information for an offer or prize, this should trigger alarm bells.

 - Sign up for verification services like Verified by Visa or Mastercard Secure.

-- If you’re using a public computer, avoid entering personal information as they’re may be malware that records your details.
+- If you’re using a public computer, avoid entering personal information as there may be malware that records your details.

 It’s also a good idea to check your bank statements regularly and credit report annually.
-Your credit report contains information and is held by one of three credit rating agencies: Equifax, Experian and TransUnion.
-It usually costs £2 and can be done online.
+Your credit report contains information about your credit history.
+You can get a copy of your credit report from companies such as Equifax, Experian and TransUnion.

 Reporting identity fraud